Why Logtalk?

 Logtalk provides fully portable implementations of key mechanisms to all supported backend Prolog compilers.
 These include:

-Conditional compilation directives are found nowadays in most Prolog systems although some implementations are buggy, including in some high profile systems, if you need more than the very basic usage.
+Conditional compilation directives are found nowadays in most Prolog systems, although some implementations are buggy, including in some high-profile systems, if you need more than the very basic usage.

 The term-expansion mechanism can be traced back to Quintus Prolog.
 Nevertheless, it is only found in some of the supported systems but with proprietary variations that hinder portability.
 The Logtalk implementation, besides being portable and working the same in all supported systems, provides improved functionality that subsumes most existing implementations and allows fine control of expansion pipelines.

 The message printing mechanism can also be traced back to Quintus Prolog.
 But it is only supported by some Prolog systems.
-The Logtalk implementation extends the original implementation by introducing a component argument that allows easy filtering of messages per component in large applications and helps avoiding message term conflicts between components.
-It also provides support for meta messages avoiding the need of defining grammar rules for translating each and every message as in the original implementation.
+The Logtalk implementation extends the original implementation by introducing a component argument that allows easy filtering of messages per component in large applications and helps avoid message term conflicts between components.
+It also provides support for meta messages, avoiding the need of defining grammar rules for translating each and every message as in the original implementation.

-The question asking mechanism is original to Logtalk and the dual of the message printing mechanism.
+The question-asking mechanism is original to Logtalk and the dual of the message printing mechanism.
 It allows abstracting asking questions to a user in the same way that the message printing mechanism abstracts printing messages to the user.
 It is an uncommon mechanism.
 But it facilitates abstracting applications input/output interfaces while also allowing common requested features such as logging to be plugged in.

 Why not Logtalk?